Head lice infestation

 Head lice infestation, also known as pediculosis capitis, is the infection of the head hair and scalp by the head louse (Pediculus humanus capitis).
 Itching from lice bites is common.
 During a person's first infection, the itch may not develop for up to six weeks.
 If a person is infected again, symptoms may begin much more quickly.
 The itch may cause problems with sleeping.
 Generally, however, it is not a serious condition.
-While head lice appear to spread some other diseases in Africa, they do not appear to do so in Europe or North America.
+Although body lice are established vectors of several bacterial diseases, the role of head lice in disease transmission remains uncertain.
+Studies have detected bacterial pathogens in head lice, but detection alone does not prove that head lice can transmit infection to humans.

 Head lice are spread by direct contact with the hair of someone who is infected.
 The cause of head lice infestations in children is not related to cleanliness.
 Other animals, such as cats and dogs, do not play a role in transmission.
 Head lice feed only on human blood and are only able to survive on human head hair.
 When adults, they are about 2 to 3 mm long.
 When not attached to a human, they are unable to live beyond three days.
 Humans can also become infected with two other lice – the body louse and the crab louse.
 To make the diagnosis, live lice must be found.
 Using a comb can help with detection.
 Empty eggshells (known as nits) are not sufficient for the diagnosis.

 Possible treatments include combing the hair frequently with a fine-tooth comb or shaving the head completely.
 Several topical medications are also effective, including malathion, ivermectin, and dimethicone.
 Dimethicone, which is a silicone oil, is often preferred due to the low risk of side effects.
 Pyrethroids such as permethrin have been commonly used; however, they have become less effective due to increasing pesticide resistance.
 There is little evidence for alternative medicines.

 Head-lice infestations are common, especially in children.
 In Europe, they infect between 1 and 20% of different groups of people.
 In the United States, between 6 and 12 million children are infected each year.
 They occur more often in girls than boys.
 It has been suggested that historically, head lice infection was beneficial, as they protected against the more dangerous body louse.
 Infestations may cause stigmatization of the infected individual.